Astonea Labs Ltd plans to raise up to Rs. 37.67 crore from Public Issue; IPO opens on May 27 - www.lokmattimes.com

 Astonea Labs Ltd plans to raise up to Rs.
 37.67 crore from Public Issue; IPO opens on May 27

-PNN New Delhi [India], May 26: Haryana based pharmaceutical and cosmetic products manufacturer, Astonea Labs Ltd is planning to ...
+New Delhi [India], May 26: Haryana based pharmaceutical and cosmetic products manufacturer, Astonea Labs Ltd is planning to raise ...

 New Delhi [India], May 26: Haryana based pharmaceutical and cosmetic products manufacturer, Astonea Labs Ltd is planning to raise Rs.
 37.67 crore from its SME public issue.
 The company has received approval to launch its public issue on BSE SME Platform.
 The public issue open for subscription on May 27 and closes on May 29.
 Oneview Corporate Advisors Private Limited is the lead manager of the issue.